 - a.
-Have the following knowledge: - Sufficient knowledge to understand and communicate in English language (Exception: This knowledge does not apply to those TDs who exclusively run national tournaments, provided that there is a localized version of server and a valid version of the TD Manual translated into the mother tongue.); - 2.
-Good knowledge of the ICCF Playing Rules; - 3.
-Good knowledge of the Rules Guidelines; - 4.
-Good knowledge of the ICCF statutes; - 5.
-Good knowledge of this manual (the ICCF Tournament Director's Manual, what previously was called the Arbiters Manual).
+Have the following knowledge:

+- 1. Sufficient knowledge to understand and communicate in English language (Exception: This knowledge does not apply to those TDs who exclusively run national tournaments, provided that there is a localized version of server and a valid version of the TD Manual translated into the mother tongue.);

+- 2. Good knowledge of the ICCF Playing Rules;

+- 3. Good knowledge of the Rules Guidelines;

+- 4. Good knowledge of the ICCF statutes;

+- 5. Good knowledge of this manual (the ICCF Tournament Director's Manual, what previously was called the Arbiters Manual).
 (This last requirement is measured by the prospective TD needing to pass an "TD Manual Review" test administered through the server.)
-(Exception: This "TD Manual Review" test requirement does not apply to those TDs who exclusively run national tournaments, unless they are allowed to take the test in their mother tongue.) - b.
-Have the following abilities: - 1.
-Adequate computer skills; - 2.
+(Exception: This "TD Manual Review" test requirement does not apply to those TDs who exclusively run national tournaments, unless they are allowed to take the test in their mother tongue if they make such a request.)

+- b.
+Have the following abilities:

+- 1. Adequate computer skills; - 2.
 Good communication skills; - 3.
 Demonstrated ability to encourage the ICCF motto "Amici Sumus" in all communications - c.
 Have the following computerized access: - 1.
 Access to a computer and to the internet; - 2.
 A working email address; - 3.
-A continuously updated and working virus scanner for the person's email;

-4. Ability to read major types of file attachments including text, Word, Excel, PDF d.
-Have the following experience:

-1. Completed at least 100 ICCF rated games through the ICCF (to ensure the person has sufficient knowledge of how CC games and tournaments are played)
+A continuously updated and working virus scanner for the person's email: - 4.
+Ability to read major types of file attachments including text, Word, Excel, PDF d.
+Have the following experience: - 1.
+Completed at least 100 ICCF rated games through the ICCF (to ensure the person has sufficient knowledge of how CC games and tournaments are played)

 The TD Manual Review test mentioned above is something every prospective TD can take at his/her leisure through the ICCF server.
 The test is "open book", meaning the person is expected to look up each answer to the test questions in the manual before responding on the test.
 There is no time limit in taking the test, as it is not designed to make people fail.
 It is specifically designed to ensure prospective TDs are familiar with the contents of this manual before being responsible for implementing its outlined procedures.
-However, once this manual goes into effect (and beyond a one-time grace period the length of which is to be determined), no one will be allowed to direct any new event without first passing the test, including IAs and same test again until if and when the manual goes through another substantial revision.
+However, no one will be allowed to direct any new event without first passing the test, including IAs and Level 2 TDs.
+After any person passes the test once, he/she will not be required to take that same test again until if and when the manual goes through another substantial revision.
 Upon passing the current test, TDs will again be allowed to direct whatever tournaments their level dictates.
+To take either TDM review test, you must first register a specialization (see section 1.3 above), and then: